JeremiahReichardt/p5.js-editor/README.md

 * Automatically updates new releases of p5.js and add-on libraries
 * Runs sketches inside the editor or in the browser
 * Starts a local server for the user
-* Provides a basic logging console
+* Provides a real logging console

 ### Future Plans
-* Linux version
 * Integrated p5.js documentation
-* Update sketches live
+* Server URL displayed for external browsers
+* Hiding of preview panel
+* Various key commands such as switching tabs, or closing current tab

 ### Download
 To get started, [download the editor here](https://github.com/processing/p5.js-editor/releases/latest), and visit [p5js.org](http://p5js.org) for more info on p5.js.

 ## Development

-If you're interested in contributing to the development of the editor, check out our issues page, or email [Sam Lavigne](mailto:lavigne@saaaam.com).

 When you're ready to get started, follow the direction below: